 A bookmaker then sets and adjusts the odds in order to maintain a balance in the books so there are about the same number of punters that win and lose.

-What it Takes to Become a Bookie
+What it Takes to Start a Bookie Business

 Here are some of the things you need to consider when you are thinking about starting up a high-risk sportsbook business…

 Your two main concerns to focus on will be legitimacy and money.
-You will need to make sure that at every single step, you follow the necessary legal procedures to start up your sports betting business.
+You will need to make sure that at every single step, you follow the necessary legal procedures to start up your bookie business.
 You will also need to make sure you have a cash reserve that is appropriate for the business.

 The Legalities of Starting an Online Sportsbook